Camden County DUI Court Process

 3. Trial (If No Plea Deal)

-• What the Prosecution Must Prove: To convict you of DUI, the prosecution must prove beyond a reasonable doubt that you were driving or in actual physical control of a vehicle while:
+• What the Prosecution Must Prove: The prosecution must prove beyond a reasonable doubt that you were driving under the influence of alcohol or drugs.
+This involves presenting evidence of your impairment, such as field sobriety test results, breathalyzer readings, and witness testimony.

-Penalties for DUI in Camden, GA
+Penalties for DUI in Camden County, GA

 First Offense